If you’re looking for a killer leg workout for building an impressive pair of gams, you’re in the right place.

 Take the right supplements.

 • 0.8-to-1.2 grams of protein per pound of body weight per day.
-This provides your body with the “building blocks” it needs to build and repair muscle tissue and help you recover from your workouts.
+This provides your body with the “building blocks” needed to build and repair muscle tissue and help you recover from your leg workouts.
 If you want a clean, convenient, and delicious source of protein, try Whey+ or Casein+.

 • 3-to-5 grams of creatine per day.
-This will boost muscle and strength gain, improve anaerobic endurance, and reduce muscle damage and soreness from your quad workouts.
+This will boost muscle and strength gain, improve anaerobic endurance, and reduce muscle damage and soreness from your leg workouts.
 If you want a 100% natural source of creatine that also includes two other ingredients that will help boost muscle growth and improve recovery, try Recharge.

 • One serving of Pulse per day.
 Pulse is a 100% natural pre-workout drink that enhances energy, mood, and focus; increases strength and endurance; and reduces fatigue.
 You can also get Pulse with caffeine or without.